By completing the CAIA® program

 The CAIA exam has two levels, and you’ll need to take and pass both of them.
 The exam cycles are in March and September, and you’ll need to take each level in separate cycles.
-For example, you can take Level I in March and Level II in September, although it’s more common to take the exams over the course of a two-year period.
+For example, you can take Level I in March and Level II in September.
 Level I and Level II require a minimum of 200 hours of study each.
 There are no education prerequisites for taking these exams, but studying for each is critical.
 If you are in the process of earning a degree or diploma, you can still take the exam.

 After you pass the exam, you’ll want make sure you meet one of these two requirements:

 Obtain a bachelor’s degree or equivalent with a minimum of one year of professional experience.

 Have a minimum of four years of professional experience without a degree.